Simon Morris (politician)

 Simon Morris (ca 1780 - 1857) was an Irish-born politician in Newfoundland.
 He represented Placentia and St. Mary's in the Newfoundland House of Assembly from 1842 to 1848.

 He was born in Waterford and came to Newfoundland in 1828 to join his brother Patrick, who was operating a trading firm.
 Morris also worked as cashier (general manager) for the Newfoundland Savings Bank.

-His son Edward served in the Newfoundland legislative council.
+His son Edward served in the Legislative Council of Newfoundland.